xxittysnxx/music-database/README.md

-# Music Lookup and Follow System
+# Music database system
+This is a National Chengchi Univercity Database Management Systems Project using SQLite3 and Flask.

 ## Running the app